Central Gardens Nature Reserve: Features

 The natural bushland features walking tracks, boardwalk, kiosk, amphitheatre, fountains, ornamental lake system, bird and animal enclosures (fauna and aviary), also sports ground such as tennis courts and open fields.
 The reserve is a popular venue for wedding photos and company picnics.
 Yarrabee and Pinaroo areas may be hired for those large family or company picnics.
 Other features include hot water tank, sink, toilets, BBQs, picnic tables and dozens of shady trees.
 Concrete paths meander throughout the park.

 The lake's water jets help with water aeration, whilst also providing a visual and auditory perspective.
 A major attribute of the reserve is the exposed sandstone rock face, formed during quarrying operations, when the site was used for brick making.
 Part of this cliff is used for a large (artificial) waterfall and is a conspicuous attraction in the park.

 Demographics

 The 1989 survey indicated that the most popular form of recreation in the park was picnicking and barbequing (62%), with relaxing also a favoured activity (55%).
 83% of visitors to the park arrive by car and 15% of visitors by foot.
 Peak times for visitation occurred between 12 noon and 2pm.
 The survey found that 56.7% of park users were not residents of the Cumberland local government area.

 Access

-Bookings, which go through Cumberland Council, are required in order to access the tennis courts.
+Bookings, which go through Cumberland Council, are required to access the tennis courts.
 Entry is free.
 Wheelchair access is available.
 Restricted access areas include the fenced woodland area, the animal enclosures and the works depot.
 The park is closed on Christmas Day and Good Friday.